voteflux/flux-docs/docs/constitutions/aus-qld.rst

 any member be convicted of a disqualifying electoral offense.

 Queensland electors may join Flux QLD by joining the federal Flux party.
-Membership applications are submitted through Flux AUS’s website, at https://voteflux.org; members may opt out of inclusion of state or federal membership through the website membership portal.
+Membership applications are submitted through Flux AUS's website, at https://voteflux.org; members may opt out of inclusion of state or federal membership through the website membership portal.
 Membership to Flux QLD is automatic for qualified applicants registering for Flux AUS.